Do Go On - 541 - The Freedom House Ambulance Service

 So once their two ambulances were ready, they hit the streets.

-And so again, like ambulances existed, but they were pretty bare bones just like a van, whereas they have two, but they're like properly equipped with actual medical equipment.
+whereas they have two, but they're like properly equipped with actual medical equipment,

-Oxygen tanks that have oxygen in it.
+oxygen tanks that have oxygen in it.

 Well, you know, mostly.

-They, yeah, they must have seemed like just like hospitals on wheels almost.
+Yeah, they must have seemed like just like hospitals on wheels almost.

 Which is nowadays kind of what an ambulance is.